onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ```
 3. Should see same flow as from steps 3-4 above

-### 27. Custom SMS country code and flag
+### 28. Custom SMS country code and flag
 (on one of the desktop browsers)

 Given there is no webcam connected to the computer

 1. Open link with additional GET parameter `?countryCode=US`
 1. Click on `Continue on phone` button to start cross-device flow
-    - user should see `Continue verification on your mobile` screen
+    - user should see `Continue on your phone` screen
     - user should be able to continue to next screen and provide mobile number from any country
     - user should see the option to send SMS
     - the SMS input flag should be the US flag

-### 28. Custom SMS with invalid country code
+### 29. Custom SMS with invalid country code
 (on one of the desktop browsers)

 Given there is no webcam connected to the computer

 1. Open link with additional GET parameter `?countryCode=ABCD`
 1. Click on `Continue on phone` button to start cross-device flow
-    - user should see `Continue verification on your mobile` screen
+    - user should see `Continue on your phone` screen
     - user should be able to continue to next screen and provide mobile number from any country
     - user should see the option to send SMS
     - the SMS input flag should be the UK one

-### 29. Prevent upload fallback when requested
+### 30. Prevent upload fallback when requested

 Given user opened the link with `?uploadFallback=false` flag